Valentin331/Kamiq/README.md

   }
 ```

+Acceptable global error handles implement the `KamiqErrorMiddleware` interface.

-A `BaseError` class extends the `NodeError`, making it trivial to write your own custom errors.
+A `BaseError` class extends the Node `Error`, making it trivial to write your own custom errors.
 Simply extend the `BaseError`, add your own logic and due to the fact all route handlers are wrapped in a try/catch block, simply throw your custom Error:

 ```typescript
 @Get('/test')